 Shimoda Panel Wraps – Best For Small Items

-Available in three different sizes, the Shimoda Panel Wraps are an ideal camera accessory bag for smaller items because the many zippered compartments will help you to separate things into logical groups.
-The clear pocket panels also quickly remind you what is where, which is useful for ensuring everything is packed for your shoot and finding things in a hurry when you need them.
-The three different sizes probably make this product the most versatile organizer in this guide.
+Available in three different sizes, the Shimoda Panel Wraps are an ideal camera accessory bag for smaller items because the many zippered compartments will help you separate things into logical groups.
+The clear pocket panels also quickly remind you what is where which is useful for ensuring everything is packed for your shoot and finding things in a hurry when needed.
+The three sizes probably make this product the most versatile organizer in this guide.
 Read my review for more details.

 Peak Design Tech Pouch – Best For Hard Drives, Card Readers and Cables

 The Peak Design Tech Pouch is ideally designed to handle hard drives, card readers, computer-related cables, and dongles required by any traveling photographer.
 Out of all the products in this guide, it has the most internal organization, but the clever accordion design still manages to keep everything easily accessible.
 You can find more photos and details in my Tech Pouch review or watch the hands-on video below.
 At $59, it isn’t cheap, but it comes with that excellent Peak Design quality we know and love and has more features than any other option on this list.